-- Cure: If possible, the goal of chemotherapy is to cure your cancer or make the tumor or cancer disappear and not come back.
+- Cure: If possible, the goal of chemo is to cure your cancer or make the tumor or cancer disappear and not come back.

-- Control: For some patients, the goal of chemotherapy is to shrink the tumors and stop the cancer from growing or spreading.
+- Control: For some patients, the goal of chemo is to shrink the tumors and stop the cancer from growing or spreading.

 - Palliation: When the cancer is in the advanced stage, chemo may be given to help relieve your symptoms and enable you to participate in your daily activities when possible.

-Your doctor will choose chemotherapy drugs and a treatment schedule that's unique to you.
+Your doctor will choose chemo medications and a treatment schedule that's unique to you.
 Also, your care team will regularly test your blood to make sure your body is making enough blood cells.
 It is important to start strong.
 Talk to your doctor about how to help manage your treatment.
 Depending on your treatment goals, you may want to discuss how to manage chemo side effects.

 The Chemotherapy and Infection Discussion Guide can help you understand your